microsoft/CosmosDB_Multi-Tenant/README.md

 Unzip the file into your local folder and you should see the following files.

 <img src="./images/MultiTenant_dataFile_list_3d.jpg" alt="list of multi-tenant reservation and availability data" width="600" >

+Multi-Tenant databases have unique set of data per each tenant in our use case number of rooms, availability and reservations.
+It would make sense to create TenantID as the partition key and collect room availabiity and reservation info using document type.

+You can also keep reference data such as Guest info and room type definitions in the same container.

 * Expand **Casino Hotels** container under **SharedThroughputDB** database
 * select **items** section